nicholas-fedor/watchtower/docs/configuration/private-registries/index.md

 echo -n 'username:password' | base64
 ```

-!!! info "Username and Password for GCloud"
+!!!
+Info "Username and Password for GCloud"
     For gcloud, we'll use `_json_key` as our username and the content of `gcloudauth.json` as the password.
     ```bash
     bash echo -n "_json_key:$(cat gcloudauth.json)" | base64 -w0